B.C. court voids 'cult' marriage, finding woman didn't 'truly consent' - BC News

 A British Columbia judge has annulled the marriage of a woman to a fellow member of an India-based "cult group," saying she didn't "truly consent" to the 2023 wedding.

 The B.C.
-Supreme Court ruling issued this week says Arshnoor Kaur Jaura claimed she was manipulated and overwhelmed by a "barrage" of overtures from Napinder Singh Jaura and his family that began in October 2022.
+Supreme Court ruling issued this week says the woman claimed she was manipulated and overwhelmed by a "barrage" of overtures from the man and his family that began in October 2022.

 The ruling by Justice Ian Caldwell says the woman was an 18-year-old permanent resident in Canada when she was first contacted by the man, who lived in New Zealand and was around 32.